AbdelazizSoliman/Budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse.
-- Original design by Grégoire Vella, available on Behance.
+- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>